adonisjs/lucid-slugify/README.md

 ## Introduction

 Generating slugs is easy, but keeping them unique is hard.
-This package abstracts the complex parts and gives you a simple API to create and persist unique slugs to the database.
+This package abstracts the hard parts and gives you a simple API to create and persist unique slugs to the database.

 Lucid slugify exports the `@slugify` decorator, which you can use on the model fields to mark them as slugs and define the source fields from which the slug should be generated.
 Under the hood, the decorator registers `beforeCreate` and `beforeUpdate` hooks to compute the slug and persist it to the database.